Discover Ocracoke Island, North Carolina. The cure for the common beach.

-The #1 Ocracoke attraction is undoubtedly the beach, and the above-mentioned #1 ranking by Dr. Beach confirms this fact.
-Wide-open, undeveloped and a playground for anything you can do under the sun or in/on/around the water, most people to Ocracoke spend lots of their time here.
+The #1 Ocracoke attraction is undoubtedly the beach, and the above-mentioned #1 ranking by Dr. Beach from 2022 confirms this fact.
+Wide open, undeveloped and a playground for anything you can do under the sun or in/on/around the water, most people to Ocracoke spend lots of their time here.
 But other Ocracoke attractions include the Pamlico Sound, Ocracoke Lighthouse, the British Cemetery, the Ocracoke ponies, Springer's Point Nature Preserve, live music, nature trails and more.
 Visiting these places is easy to do during a leisurely stroll or bike ride around the village.
 (The ponies are a few miles from the village, so you might want to drive there.)

 Ocracoke Things to Do